 You know your dog best.
 If you notice that your dog has pinned-back ears and a tail between the legs or has been shedding, drooling, scratching, and yawning more than usual, they may be overwhelmed.

 This can be caused by a variety of factors, from a disrupted routine like moving or getting a new addition to the family to noisy environments.
 According to the Merck Veterinary Manual, the most common causes of anxiety in dogs are fear, separation, and aging.

 Take note of when your dog exhibits signs of stress and try to connect them to different situations.
 If symptoms persist, this could be an indication of a bigger issue like illness.
 Don’t hesitate to contact your vet to ask about any dramatic changes in behavior.

-Bonus points if you give Fido a treat specially made with holistic, natural ingredients intended to support your dog through any stressful situation.
+Bonus points if you give your dog a treat specially made with holistic, natural ingredients intended to support your dog through any stressful situation.
 Need a recommendation?
-Try Happy Hempies; they’re all-natural treats powered by hemp oil.
+Try Happy Hempies, they’re all-natural treats powered by hemp oil.